 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Something to remember while you're making this sandwich: My version of this recipe calls for fresh mozzarella because I personally believe that it tastes better, however fresh mozzarella isn't that great of a melting cheese.
-If you'd like this sandwich to have more of a melt factor, then I recommend using a low-moisture shredded mozzarella, aka the stuff you see in the processed cheese section of the grocery store.
+Something to remember while you're making this sandwich: this version of this calls for fresh mozzarella because we believe that it tastes better, however, fresh mozzarella isn't that great of a melting cheese.
+If you'd like this sandwich to have more of a melt factor, then we recommend using a low-moisture shredded mozzarella, aka the stuff you see in the processed cheese section of the grocery store.
 And although the taste isn't as good as the fresh stuff, processed mozzarella does melt about 100 times better.
-So use your discretion when following this recipe

 - 2 slices bread (ciabatta)